Shravan-Shanbhag2001/AutoML/README.md

 ## Usage

 1. Visit the hosted Streamlit app: [AutoML App](https://automl-luhnzi9kpgtmokptqb3odm.streamlit.app/).

-2.Upload your training and predicting datasets using the provided interface.
+2. Upload your training and predicting datasets using the provided interface.
 For testing purposes, you can find sample datasets in the `Datasets.zip` folder.
 To utilize these datasets within the app, follow these steps:

    a.
 Download the `Datasets.zip` folder.